jerryli99/jellytorrent/README.md

 ## jellytorrent
-jellytorrent is a BitTorrent client
+jellytorrent is a BitTorrent Client
+[My intention of doing this project is to learn some Python.]

 Supported features: